dcszhang/accelerate_eitray/README.md

 Published in: *arXiv preprint arXiv:2501.13382, 2025.
 (PDF available)*

 ---

 ## Overview

-This repository contains the code implementation, execution environment setup, and user guide for the paper **"Accelerating Beam-Tracing Method with Dynamic Parallelism on Graphics Processing Units."** This section provides instructions on running the code and a brief introduction to the input files and datasets.
-For detailed information on the input files, please refer to the [user_guide.pdf](./user_guide.pdf) in this repository.
+This repository only provides the executable file for the project because it is the core, closed-source software developed by our startup.
+The provided executable implements the methods described in the paper and has been pre-compiled to protect our intellectual property.
+For detailed explanations of the input files and other project specifics, please refer to the [user_guide.pdf](./user_guide.pdf) included in this repository.

 The software implements the Gaussian Beam Tracing (GBT) algorithm to perform acoustic field calculations.
-The basic idea is to represent a sound wave as a collection of rays and to compute its propagation and reflection in complex environments by applying the propagation laws of these rays.
-The software accepts inputs including the calculation type, the number and positions of sources, atmospheric conditions, environmental geometry files (in STL format), and various ray-tracing parameters (such as dimensionality, azimuth, total number of rays, and ray compression settings).
-Finally, it outputs a 3D-renderable VTK file that visually presents the acoustic field distribution and the behavior of sound waves, facilitating improved acoustic design and optimization.
+It simulates the propagation and reflection of sound waves in complex environments by representing the sound wave as a collection of rays and applying their propagation laws.
+The input includes parameters such as calculation type, the number and positions of sources, atmospheric conditions, environmental geometry files (in STL format), and various ray-tracing parameters (e.g., dimensionality, azimuth, total number of rays, and ray compression settings).
+Finally, the program outputs a 3D-renderable VTK file that visually presents the acoustic field distribution and sound wave propagation behavior, facilitating improved acoustic design and optimization.

 ---

 ## System Requirements

 - **Operating System:** Ubuntu 22.04 LTS (or other Linux distributions)
-- **NVIDIA GPU:** The host must have an NVIDIA GPU with an up-to-date driver that meets the requirements of the CUDA runtime.
+- **NVIDIA GPU:** The host must have an NVIDIA GPU with an up-to-date driver that meets the CUDA runtime requirements.
-- **Docker:** Docker Engine must be installed and the NVIDIA Container Toolkit (e.g., nvidia-docker2 or Docker’s `--gpus` option) configured so that the container can access the GPU.
+- **Docker:** Docker Engine must be installed, and the NVIDIA Container Toolkit (e.g., nvidia-docker2 or Docker’s `--gpus` option) must be configured so that the container can access the GPU.
-- **Dependencies:** The Docker image includes CUDA, OpenMPI, build tools, and all other required dependencies.
+- **Dependencies:** The Docker image includes CUDA, OpenMPI, build tools, and all other necessary dependencies.

 ---